-These financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
-These significant accounting policies applied in the preparation of the financial statements are set out in note 3.
-These financial statements were authorized for issue by the Manager of the Company (see note 7(b)) on April 14, 2023.
+The financial statements have been prepared in accordance with IFRS Accounting Standards.
+The material accounting policies applied in the preparation of the financial statements are set out in note 3.
+The financial statements were authorized for issue by the Manager of the Company (see note 7(b)) on April 19, 2024.